bead.lists¶

 Bases: BeadBaseModel

-A list of experimental items for participant presentation.
+A list of experimental items selected for participant presentation.

 Attributes: